Russia launches another major missile attack on Ukraine | Headlines

 - Ukraine

-Ukrainian authorities reported explosions in at least three cities on Friday, saying Russia has launched a major missile attack" on energy facilities and infrastructure.
+Ukrainian authorities reported explosions in at least three cities Friday, saying Russia has launched a major missile attack on energy facilities and infrastructure.

-Local authorities on social media reported explosions in the capital, Kyiv, southern Kryvyi Rih and northeastern Kharkiv as authorities sounded air raid alarms across the country warning of a new devastating barrage of the Russian strikes that have occurred intermittently since mid-October.
+Local authorities on social media reported explosions in the capital, Kyiv, southern Kryvyi Rih and northeastern Kharkiv as air raid alarms sounded across the country, warning of a new barrage of the Russian strikes that have occurred intermittently since mid-October.

 Kharkiv Mayor Ihor Terekhov said on the Telegram social media app that the city is without electricity.
 Kharkiv regional governor Oleh Syniehubov reported three strikes on the city's critical infrastructure.